qauaan0/cybersecurity-portfolio/Aws-iam-security-auditor/README.md

 # AWS IAM Security Auditor Write-Up

 ## Overview
-This project is a Python-based AWS IAM auditing tool that uses Boto3 to identify potential security vulnerabilities.
+This project is a Python-based AWS IAM auditing tool that uses Boto3 to identify potential security risks.
-This tool scans everyone users for their permissions, MFA, and access keys.
+In a simulated AWS environment, this tool scans IAM users for their permissions, MFA, and access keys.

 ## Purpose
 Poor IAM hygiene is far too common in IAM environments despite being relatively simple to bolster.